hovabg/geo-rest-tutorial/README.md

 Want to help improve the tutorial?
 Let me know!

-If something doesn't make sense or is wrong, please let me know!
-Constructive feedback is always appreciated.
+Do you think something is missing from this tutorial?
+Is there any concept that's not clear?
+Let me know!
+Your feedback will help to create an even better and more comprehensive tutorial.

 ## Authors